 1 The case study of Allison is intended as an example and all numbers are for the purpose of illustration.
 Rates used in this example are among the best possible actual rates for loans provided by Earnest.

 2Using the Bankrate calculator, assumptions include: Start investing at 25 with a retirement age of 67.
-Both scenarios started with annual salary of $160,000 with approximate 2% annual raise and 7% returns.
+Both scenarios started with an annual salary of $160,000 with an approximate 2% annual raise and 7% returns.
 This calculation does not include an employer match.